-Equipment note: The DTI card released in conjunction with MICs 6.0 can be used either on or off-core.
+Equipment note: The DTI card released in conjunction with MICS 6.0 can be used either on or off-core.
 However, any previous versions of the DTI card can only be used on the core KSU hardware.
+Refer to your equipment supplier for the correct ordering codes.